 git push: This pushes code from your local repo to one of the remotes.

 git remote: This helps you configure short names for remotes.

-git pull: Do not use this, please!
+git pull: This pulls code, but by default creates a merge commit.
+Do not use this, please!